 Soft skills like emotional intelligence and communication are key to career development and organizational success.
 But these skills are only learned through practice, which makes mentorships a great training ground.

-As a mentor, you can learn how to listen first and then respond.
-Additionally, you’ll learn how to communicate sometimes difficult feedback to your mentee.
+Mentors can learn how to listen first and then respond.
+Additionally, coaching mentors on how to communicate sometimes difficult feedback to a mentee is a valuable part of this goal.

-If your goal is to increase your emotional intelligence and become a more effective communicator, being a mentor is a great way to achieve that goal.
+If a mentor’s goal is to increase emotional intelligence and become a more effective communicator, being a mentor is a great way to achieve that goal.

 SMART Suggestion: To learn more about what motivates me at work by taking the Teal Work Style Assessment by EOM.